-NOTE: At the end of election night after the close polls process is complete, the voting machines are locked with seals intact; the election officers should then secure the voting equipment in the manner described during the Election Officers Training and return any items that the Clerk has instructed to be brought back to the office.
+NOTE: At the end of Election Night, after the process of closing the polls is complete, the voting machines are to be locked with seals intact.
+Election Officers should secure the voting equipment in the manner described during the Election Officers Training and return any items that the Clerk has instructed to be brought back to the office.

-ELECTION SHERIFF DURING CLOSING
+DUTIES OF ELECTION SHERIFF DURING CLOSING

 After the Sheriff finishes making sure that all eligible voters have checked-in, the Election Sheriff will begin collecting all ADA materials and taking down posters along with the other signage.
-All of this should be stored neatly where it was found on Election morning.
-In addition, they should help begin taking down booths and stacking them, so they are ready for pickup.
+All of this should be stored neatly where it was found on Election Morning.
+In addition, Sheriffs should help begin taking down booths and stacking them, so that they are ready for pickup.
 In addition, all Election Officers will have paperwork to sign before leaving on Election night.
-The Election Sheriff should complete their SBE 53 Sheriff's Report (SEE PAGE 47) and return it with Election Night Forms that are returned on to the Clerk's Office that evening if possible.
-If not, it must be returned to the Clerk's Office within 3 days after the Election.
+The Election Sheriff should complete their SBE 53 Sheriff's Report (SEE PAGE 38) and return it with the other Election Night Forms that are sent on to the Clerk's Office (that evening if possible, if not, it must be returned to the Clerk's Office within 3 days after the Election).